 - SHORT quotations from the text – if they’re too long, they’ll never remember them;

-- Make sure that your child has read the novel and the plays for at least the second time before the exam.
+- Make sure that your child has read the novel and the plays as many times as possible before the exam;

-- Buy a study guide from your local book shop and ask your child the questions for each section to check their understanding of the main plot and characters.
+- Buy a study guide and ask your child the questions for each section to check their understanding of the main plot and characters.
 Study guides can be purchased via our English department for a reduced price;

 - You could even read the books yourself and really engage in the learning process!

 - Post it notes are an excellent resource for revision/ sorting/text.

 - Ensure your son/daughter has prepared revision cards

 - Time your son/daughter with practice questions (already been given out by class teachers) and encourage them to be handed in to be marked by their teacher